acend/helm-basics-training/content/en/docs/02.0/_index.md

 ### Solution Task 3 Ingress

-A look into the file `templates/ingress.yaml`, the whole ingress definition will be only part of the rendered resources if the condition `{{- if .Values.ingress.enabled -}}` is true:
+A look into the file `templates/ingress.yaml` reveals that the whole Ingress definition will only be part of the rendered resources if the condition `{{- if .Values.ingress.enabled -}}` is true:

 ```yaml
 {{- if .Values.ingress.enabled -}}